METALS-Copper slides to two-week low as China data hits sentiment

 LONDON, Nov 14 (Reuters) - Copper prices fell to two-week lows on Thursday as weak manufacturing and investment data from China fuelled concerns about demand in the top consumer and expectations of lower interest rates in the United States receded.

-Benchmark copper on the London Metal Exchange was down 0.4% at $5,813 a tonne at 1610 GMT from an earlier session low of $5,807.
+Benchmark copper on the London Metal Exchange ended down 0.4% at $5,812 a tonne having touched a session low of $5,807.
 Prices of the metal used widely in the power and construction industries have dropped more than 10% since the 2019 peak above $6,600 hit in April.

 “The Chinese data was really weak and the rise in U.S. producer prices means a Fed rate cut could be shelved,” a metals trader said, adding that comments from U.S. Federal Reserve Chair Jerome Powell seemed to reinforce that thinking.

-This would support the U.S. currency, which when it rises makes dollar-denominated commodities more expensive for holders of other currencies and subduing demand.
+This would support the U.S. currency, which when it rises makes dollar-denominated commodities more expensive for holders of other currencies, subduing demand.

 This relationship is used by funds that trade using buy and sell signals generated by numerical models.

-PPI: U.S. producer prices increased by the most in six months in October, lifted by gains in the costs of goods and services, further bolstering the Fed’s stance that it will probably not cut rates again in the near term.
+PPI: U.S. producer prices increased by the most in six months in October, lifted by gains in the costs of goods and services, bolstering the Fed’s stance that it will probably not cut rates again in the near term.

 RATES: Among other things, Powell said the October employment report was “very solid”, the probability of recession was not elevated and that the U.S. consumer sector was very strong.